 Nearly 50 years later, the Tolkien Estate seems to have learned its lesson.
-Earlier this month, it was announced that Amazon Studios had retained the global television rights to the franchise, paying a rumored $250 million for the intellectual property alone.
+In December 2017, it was announced that Amazon Studios had retained the global television rights to the franchise, paying a rumored $250 million for the intellectual property alone.
 Amazon has reportedly committed another $750 million to filming an as yet-unnamed series, making it the most expensive in history.
 The relinquishing of these rights by Tolkien’s heirs, for whom the safeguarding of the beloved writer’s creative legacy has been of paramount importance, is nevertheless a game changer.

 Now 93, he has, since his father’s death in 1973, maintained close control of the remaining rights, handling the material more as a curator than as a businessman.
 When the Tolkien Estate sued film-licensees in 2012 for involving Tolkien’s characters in casinos and digital media, it was from the position that the licensees had caused “irreparable harm to Tolkien’s legacy.”
 The concern, at least on paper, was for the spirit of the books, and anyone familiar with Christopher Tolkien’s work has little reason to doubt its sincerity.

-Many of the fantasy authors’ differences are bawdily summed up on the YouTube channel Epic Rap Battles of History, where 23 million viewers have watched a caricature of George R.R.
+Many of the fantasy authors’ differences are bawdily summed up on the YouTube channel Epic Rap Battles of History, where 25+ million viewers have watched a caricature of George R.R.
 Martin advise J.R.R.
-Tolkien, “tell your all-seeing Eye to find some sex in your movies.
+Tolkien, “Tell your all-seeing Eye to find some sex in your movies.
 Ditch the Goonie [Sean Astin] and cast a couple boobies.”